CodeYourFuture/wordpress-module/lesson1.md

 > Before the exercise: For the sake of demonstrating what happens when we make changes to a parent theme, we will swap our current version of the `twentyseventeen` theme for an older one.
 > 1. Download version 1.0 from its [github repository](https://github.com/WordPress/twentyseventeen)
-> 2. move it to your local site's `wp-content/themes` folder, overriding the existing folder with the same name.
+> 2. Move it to your local site's `wp-content/themes` folder, overriding the existing folder with the same name.
 > 3. Double check that `twentyseventeen` is the active Theme on your site.
 >
 > Exercise: We will now change the main header title's font to "Limelight", which you can find in [Google Fonts](https://fonts.google.com).
 These are the steps to follow: